rdsaunders/thegreateststory/content/faqs/who-it-it-for.md

 +++
 draft = true
 order = 3
-title = "Who it it for?"
+title = "Who is it for?"

 +++
 This is a story adventure for people to do in groups or in pairs.
 Learning is always more fun and memorable together.